gtk-rs/gtk4-rs/book/src/settings.md

 The `Switch` now retains its state even after closing the application.
 But we can make this even better.
 The `Switch` has a property "state" and `Settings` allows us to bind properties to a specific setting.
-So let us do exactly that.
+So let's do exactly that.

 We can remove the [`boolean`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/trait.SettingsExt.html#tymethod.boolean) call before initializing the `Switch` as well as the `connect_state_set` call.
 We then bind the setting to the property by specifying the key, object and name of the property.